 #FairWageOnCouncil is committed to initiating a new era of engagement from Equity.

 A union’s first priority must always be to negotiate fair wages and working conditions for its members, and the only way a union can do that is by engaging its membership to both understand their concerns, and to wield their collective power.
 We believe that Equity needs to dedicate proper attention and resources to member engagement, including facilitating membership’s understanding of our contracts, communicating more clearly and consistently about the union’s work on behalf of membership, and empowering and enlisting members in the fight for better wages.
+We should engage in educational outreach to acting students and other future Equity members, who will form our backbone once we’re gone.

 We know how to do this.